opensource-construction/communication/README.md

 See googleDoc: https://docs.google.com/document/d/1KXtEHuMqt83hwGbfEepaKjqUJ2nVPpTgJ12C27zbcaw/edit?usp=sharing

 # Website and social media
+## infrastructure
+markdownfiles + tailwindcss / next.ui

+hubspot as CRM

+podia as platform for training

 ## project "FAQ" (Thorben)
 / about
 We clarify the basics of OS by answering the most relevant questions in a FAQ